How to Draw a Raspberry Step by Step

 Raspberry drawing step by step

-Start the tutorial in pencil and make light lines as you will need to erase some small parts of the raspberry when adding the sepals (the little leaves at the top).
-You can darken your lines later on with a black pen or marker.
+Start the tutorial in pencil and make light lines that are easy to erase in case you need to make a correction.
+You can darken them later on with a black pen or marker.

 Step 1 – Draw the Top Row of the Drupelets of the Raspberry